nareshkumarnandam/keyboard_code/README.md

 ### Technologies Used

--HTML
+- **HTML**
--CSS
+- **CSS**
--JavaScript
+- **JavaScript**

 ## How to Use

--Clone or download the repository to your local machine.
+- Clone or download the repository to your local machine.

 git clone https://github.com/nareshkumarnandam/keyboard_code.git

--Open the index.html file in your preferred web browser.
+- Open the index.html file in your preferred web browser.

--Press any key on the keyboard to see the key and keycode displayed.
+- Press any key on the keyboard to see the key and keycode displayed.

--Try Ctrl key combinations (Ctrl + C, Ctrl + V, Ctrl + X, Ctrl + Z, Ctrl + S) and enjoy the added sound effects.
+- Try Ctrl key combinations (Ctrl + C, Ctrl + V, Ctrl + X, Ctrl + Z, Ctrl + S) and enjoy the added sound effects.

 ## Project Structure